-Sullivan’s sign is another test that can be used to check for Morton’s neuroma that can easily be performed.
+- Sullivan’s sign is another test that can be used to check for Morton’s neuroma that can easily be performed.
 The podiatrist or foot doctor simply checks if there is widening of the effected toes.
 For example if the neuroma is suspected between the 3rd and the 4th toes, then they should angle out to the sides.
 The neuroma in between them should create a widening.

-Just because Sullivan’s sign or Mulders sign were not present does not mean that you don’t have a Morton’s Neuroma or neuralgia pain.
+Just because Sullivan’s sign or Mulders sign were not present does not mean that you don’t have a Morton’s Neuroma or neuroma pain.
 The best way to diagnose this disorder is still clinical results!

 - Do you have numbness, burning or tingling?